bsobotka/amv_tracker/README.md

 ``winget install Gyan.FFmpeg``
 If you have AMV Tracker open when you do this, you may need to restart it to begin generating thumbnails.

-AMV Tracker will still function without ffmpeg, but you will be unable to generate thumbnail images from local video files if you do not do one of the two above methods.
+AMV Tracker will still function without yt-dlp and ffmpeg, but you will be unable to download YouTube videos from AMV Tracker without both yt-dlp and ffmpeg, and you will be unable to generate thumbnails from local video files without ffmpeg only.

 ## Usage
 For an explanation of how to use AMV Tracker, please see the [wiki](https://github.com/bsobotka/amv_tracker/wiki) on this GitHub page.
 All features are explained in detail there.